axelmalahieude/axelmalahieude.github.io/pages/gis-projects.md

 permalink: /gis-projects/
 ---
 <link rel="stylesheet" href="/assets/css/style.css">
 A collection of some of my favorite projects relating to geographic information systems (GIS) created for coursework at UCLA.
+You can click on a project to see more details.

 Courses taken: Introduction to GIS, Intermediate GIS, Advanced GIS
 <br>